utshomax/postman-docs/src/pages/docs/getting-started/using-scratch-pad.md

 ### Signing up for Postman from the Scratch Pad

-When you [sign up for a Postman account](/docs/getting-started/postman-account/#signing-up-for-a-postman-account), your collections, environments, and history are automatically copied from the Scratch Pad to your default personal workspace.
+When you [sign up for a Postman account](/docs/getting-started/postman-account/#signing-up-for-a-postman-account), you can choose to move your data to a workspace or keep it in the Scratch Pad.
+If you choose to move your data, your collections, environments, and history are copied from the Scratch Pad to your default personal workspace.
 (Open tabs aren't migrated.)

+> If you choose to keep your data in the Scratch Pad, you can [move it to a workspace](#signing-in-to-postman-from-the-scratch-pad) later.

 ### Signing in to Postman from the Scratch Pad